 For me, improved socialiation and better relationships is one of the most important benefits when it comes to camping.
 It's a fantastic way to reconnect with the whole family, and it's for this reason that I highly recommend it as something that families do together on the school holidays.

-By going camping, we remove ourselves from the day to day environment, where many of us are trapped by a never ending list of jobs that need doing.
+By going camping or caravanning, we remove ourselves from the day to day environment, where many of us are trapped by a never ending list of jobs that need doing.

 Our smartphones, tablets and laptops force us into a state of being ‘always on’, with work emails and notifications pinging in at all hours of the day or night, reminding us of even more tasks that need doing (did you know that your car needs servicing and you also are due for a dental check up this week?!).